hosseinoliabak/cisco/Routing/08_11_dmvpn_overview.md

   * These routes learned via the tunnel to the hub
 * Once the spoke-to-spoke tunnel is formed, hub only used for control plane exchange
 * It is possible you have multiple NHRP Servers, multiple levels of tunnels.
-* We will be simle design, single DMVPN with a single hub
+* We will be simple design, single DMVPN with a single hub

 ![dmvpn](https://user-images.githubusercontent.com/31813625/35466811-6590b56a-02d5-11e8-8e4a-692f5e8ccb19.png)